 How to use Siri with Evernote

-With iOS 11, you can create notes in Evernote with the help of Siri.
+You can use Evernote with the help of Siri.
 Simply activate Siri and ask her to perform a task in Evernote.
 Siri can:

 - Create a new note